bashtage/kevinsheppard.com/site/pages/teaching/mfe/advanced-financial-econometrics-forecasting.md

 ## Assignment

-The [AFE group work](/files/teaching/mfe/advanced-financial-econometrics-2020/assignment.pdf) asks you to use the method presented in teh course on a subset of the M4 data.
+The [AFE group work](/files/teaching/mfe/advanced-financial-econometrics-2020/assignment.pdf) asks you to use the method presented in the course on a subset of the M4 data.

 ## Lectures